Ivonka Survilla: Early life

-Ivonka Survilla was born in Stoŭbcy, then part of the Second Polish Republic (West Belarus), into the family of Uladzimier Šymaniec, an engineer, and Evelina Šymaniec née Paškievič.
+Ivonka Survilla was born Iwonka Szymaniec in Stowbtsy, then part of the Second Polish Republic (Western Belorussia), into the family of Uladzimier Šymaniec, an engineer, and Evelina Šymaniec (née Paškievič).

-In 1940, after the Soviet annexation of West Belarus, Uladzimier Šymaniec was arrested by the Soviets and sentenced to five years imprisonment in Gulag.
-He escaped due to the German attack on the USSR.
+In 1940, after the Soviet annexation of Western Belorussia, Uladzimier Šymaniec was arrested by the Soviets and sentenced to five years imprisonment in the Gulag.
+He escaped due to the German invasion of the USSR.

-In 1944 the family fled to the West through East Prussia with the thousands of other refugees and eventually reached Denmark where they lived in a refugee camp for several years.
+In 1944 the family fled to the West through East Prussia with thousands of other refugees and eventually reached Denmark, where they lived in a refugee camp for several years.
 On the way Ivonka's younger sister died.

-In 1948 her family moved to France and settled in Paris.
-Survilla's family members were active participants in the life of the local Belarusian community.
-Ivonka Šymaniec has studied at École nationale supérieure des Beaux-Arts and then graduated from a humanities faculty of the Sorbonne.
+In 1948 her family moved to France and settled in Paris. Šymaniec's family members were active participants in the local Belarusian community. Šymaniec studied at Beaux-Arts de Paris and then graduated from a humanities faculty of the Sorbonne.